Health/Medical Admin Services

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||0.2%|

 Online Health/Medical Admin Services Programs

-In 2018-2019, 2,091 schools offered a health and medical administrative services program of some type.
+In the 2019-2020 academic year, 2,055 schools offered some type of health and medical administrative services program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||0||0|

 |Doctor’s Degree (Professional Practice)||3||0|